-Please join us in bringing this national initiative to your local community by having them pass a resolution honoring our Hindu Heritage so that we can build awareness and appreciation about our community.
+Hindu American Awareness and Appreciation Month (HAAAM) resolutions seek to bring local awareness, recognition and acknowledgment of the significant contributions made by Hindu Americans across the US.
+Join us in bringing this national initiative to your local community by asking your elected officials to pass a resolution honoring our Hindu heritage so that we can build awareness and appreciation about our community.

 Thanks to the advocacy of Mr. Rajesh Gooty and Virginia Delegate Suhas Subramanyam, the Hindu American Foundation (HAF) helped enable Virginia to became the first state in the US to recognize October as Hindu Heritage Month in perpetuity.